-TEACHING METHODOLOGY Theoretical (face to face) teaching with presentation of TEACHING WIETHODOLOGY methodolog у.
+TEACHING METHODOLOGY Theoretical (face to face) teaching with presentation of TEACHING METHODOLOGI methodolog y.

 Laboratory Exercises.
 Presentation and then execution of individual

 work.

-USE OF INFORMATION AND Teaching support through cou Teaching support through course webpage, students contact
+USE OF INFORMATION AND Teaching support through course webpage, students contact

 COMMUNICATION TECHNOLOGIES electronically

 Activity Semester Workload (25 h Semester Workload / CU)

 Lectures 25

-Studio work 35 25 25 10
+TEACHING PLAN Studio work 35

-TEACHING PLAN Project
+TEACHING PLAN Project 25

-Creative
+Creative 25

-e-class
+e-class 10

 Educational visits 5

 Total 125

-STUDENT EVALUATION The final module grades are formed by total student's performance in both theoretical and studio part, provided that t student has been evaluated with a promotional grade in each part of the course.
+STUDENT EVALUATION The final module grades are formed by total student's performance in both theoretical and studio part, provided that the student has been evaluated with a promotional grade in each part of the course.

+6. RECOMMENDED BIBLIOGRAPHY

+- EUDOXUS System suggested Bibliography:

+• Kozakou Tsiara O. (1999) Introduction to artistic language, Gutenberg Pub blications

+- •

-- EUDOXUS System suggested Bibliography: - Kozakou Tsiara O. (1999) Introduction to artistic language, Gutenberg Publications - Papastamoulis K. (2003) Colour sketch and principles of freehand drawing.
-ION Publications - Gombrich E. The chronicle of art, Educational Foundation of National Academy of Fine Arts.
-National Bank. - Fischer E. (1981).
+- Papastamoulis K. (2003) Colour sketch and principles of freehand drawing.
+ION Publications Gombrich E. The chronicle of art, Educational Foundation of National Academy of Fine Arts.
+National Bank.
+Fischer E. (1981).
 The necessity of art.
-Themelio Publications 1981.
+Themelio Publications 1981. •

+- •

-14.1.2 PRINCIPLES AND APPLICATIONS OF BODYMETRICS
+13.1.2 PRINCIPLES AND APPLICATIONS OF BODYMETRICS

-1. GENERAL

-SCHOOL Design Sciences
+SCHOOL Design Science Design Sciences

-DEPARTMENT Creative Design Creative Design and Clothing
+DEPARTMENT Creative Desig Creative Design and Clothing

-LEVEL OF STUDIES Undergraduate !
+LEVEL OF STUDIES Undergraduat е

 MODULE CODE 102 SEMESTER 1

-MODULE TITLE Principles and A Αрр lications of Bo odymetrics
+MODULE TITLE Principles and Appl ications of Bo odymetrics

-TEACHING METHODS AND AC LEARNING ACTIVITIES HOURS PER WEEK CREDIT UNITS
+TEACHING G METHODS AND ACTIVITIES LEARNING HOURS PER WEEK CREDIT UNITS

 Lectures 3

 4

 TOTAL 3

-MODULE TYP PΕ Compulsory, Background Module, General Foundation Module
+MODULE TY PE Compulsory Foundation .
+0 Мо dule, General

 PREREQU ISITE MODULE S:

-LANGUAGE OF TEACHING / EXA MS LANGUAG E: Greek
+LANGUAGE OF TEACHING / EXAMS LANGUAGE: GE: Greek

-COURSE OFFERED TO ERAS COURSE OFFERED TO ERASMUS STUDENTS )
+COURSE OFFERED TO ERASMUS STUDENTS TS yes (English)

-MODULE WEB PAGE (UR L)
+MODULE WEB PAGE (URL)

+2. LEARNING OUTCOMES

+Learning Objectives

+In the clothing sector, for many years the way of measuring "standard measurements" and their application to

-In the clothing sector, for many years the way of measuring "standard measurements" and their application to the human body was a topic of discussion.
+In the clothing sector, for many years the way of measuring "standard measurements" and their application to the human body was a topic of discussion..
 According to researchers, this depends on the requirements of each customer, which is why there are many different sizes in every country and in export companies.
 What are the sizes and shapes of the body that exist in a particular population?
 What is the complex of basic body dimensions?
 What is the appropriate size option that can be used?